 Signal

-If you only want video chat with one person, this is probably the most secure app on our list.
-Signal is made by the nonprofit Signal Technology Foundation.
-Their amazing mission is to "developing open source privacy technology that protects free expression and enables secure global communication."
-What does that mean?
-It means Signal is a free, open source, privacy-focused messaging app with simple phone-to-phone video chat.
-Unfortunately, their video chat is only available through their Android and iOS apps, not their desktop app.
-Because Signal is a nonprofit, they aren't pushing ads or tracking and capturing your data to try and make money off you in any way.
-Nonprofits that embrace open source are the bomb (ahem, Mozilla is also a nonprofit that embraces open source).
+We love Signal!
+Signal is owned by a non-profit.
+Their mission is to "develop open source privacy technology that protects free expression and enables secure global communication."
+What’s that mean?
+It means Signal is a free, open source, privacy-focused messaging and video chat app that totally rocks.
+They even added support for group video calls at the end of 2020.
+Signal isn't pushing ads or tracking your data to try and make money off you in any way.
+They rely on donations from generous users to keep their app open and free for all.
+Nonprofits that embrace privacy for all are the bomb (ahem, Mozilla is also a non-profit that embraces privacy and relies on donations from generous users to do our work).

 No